Open Section Menu ^

 The Center’s program of work is also guided by a Transportation Investment Advocates Council, a national network of business professionals and public officials who share a common interest in building support for transportation infrastructure investments in their state or local community— roads, bridges, public transit, pedestrian walkways and cycling paths, airports, waterways, ports and rail facilities.

-TIAC is a project of the American Road and Transportation Builders Association’s “Transportation Makes America Work!”™ (TMAW) and supported through voluntary contributions and sponsorships.
-To become a sponsor or to make a contribution, contact TIAC Director Carolyn Kramer.
-Also contact Ms. Kramer if you have questions or comments about any reports or case studies published through the TIAC, or would like more information on the program and the Council.
+TIAC is a project of the American Road & Transportation Builders Association’s “Transportation Makes America Work!”™ (TMAW) and supported through voluntary contributions and sponsorships.
+To become a sponsor or make a contribution, contact TIAC Director Carolyn Kramer.
+She can also answer questions or comments about any reports or case studies or provide more information on the program and the Council.